Jasonzzzz28/MiniC-A-C-like-Programming-Language-/README.md

 MINI C

 Mini C is a C-like prgramming language.
-The project includes an interpreter, lexer and parser.
+The project is an Ocaml program which includes an interpreter, lexer and parser.